 Juab County family wins Utah Farm Bureau Excellence in Agriculture award

-The Excellence in Agriculture award is a competition that was initiated a number of years ago to recognize young farmers and ranchers involved in agriculture, but who do not necessarily derive a majority of their income from an owned production agriculture operation.
+The Excellence in Agriculture award is a competition that was initiated several years ago to recognize young farmers and ranchers involved in agriculture, but who do not necessarily derive a majority of their income from an owned production agriculture operation.

 “This was so exciting to win this award.
-We’re thrilled to represent our county at the national level,” said Melonie Brinkerhoff.
+We’re thrilled to represent our county at the national level,” said Dakota Rindlisbacher.
 “We love being advocates for agriculture, and look forward to learning how to do this better.”

-Wayne & Melonie are the proud parents of two kids.
-Together as a family they work on the farm and help promote agriculture any way they can.
-They have served on the State Young Farmer & Rancher Committee and have worked with local FFA chapters to help with leadership development.
-Melonie has also been instrumental in putting on programs at the Nephi public library for kids and parents to learn more about agriculture, where their food comes from, and to have first-hand experiences with farmers and ranchers.
+The Rindlisbachers are the proud parents of two kids.
+Together as a family they work on the farm and help promote agriculture in any way they can.
+They have served on the State Young Farmer & Rancher Committee and with the Juab County Farm Bureau.

 Want more news on this topic?
 Farm Bureau members may subscribe for a free email news service, featuring the farm and rural topics that interest them most!